Updated for 2023-2024

 With a clever strategy, you may be able to get enough miles to pay for a hotel or enough points to get a few free nights at a hotel.
 That equals serious savings.

 Thailand is a great place to learn more about finance, hospitality, biology, and other industries.
 So why not get an internship?
 With an internship in Thailand, you’ll also gain valuable experience in working in another country–something that’s vital to career success in today’s interconnected world.

 On top of that, you’ll still have time to enjoy the sites and culture.
 And it will be cheaper than a typical vacation.

 You could search job sites like Indeed.com and Glassdoor.
 Also, see if intern abroad-focused organizations, like Volunteering Solutions, can connect you to any positions.
 Other places to check include organizations that directly host programs in Thailand, like Projects Abroad.
 They offer an incredible Marine Conservation Project that gives you hands-on experience with scientific research and data collection.
 You’ll also get your PADI Open Water Certification.
 It’s an exciting and different way to combine conservation work with living in a tropical paradise.
 If you prefer working with people, they also have Childcare and Teaching projects that support children’s development and education.
 You’ll work in kindergartens and schools and help local caregivers and teachers in the classroom.

 6. Teach English In Thailand

 Thailand needs English teachers to help prepare their children and adults for a connected global economy.
 Make your vacation more meaningful by teaching English during your stay.

-Note: With most volunteer, English teaching, and internship programs in Thailand, the longer you stay in the program, the cheaper it is per week.
+Note: With most volunteer English teaching (such as this one by GoEco in Hua Hin), and internship programs in Thailand, the longer you stay in the program, the cheaper it is per week.
 Be sure to check the program that interests you–because you may be able to stay longer, without having to dig too far into your wallet.